 One could alternatively ask to what extent the payroll employment effects can themselves explain the observed increases in financial distress.
-In trying to answer this question, there are two important considerations.
-The first is dynamics: as discussed in the section 3.3 and shown in figure B-2, new defaults induced by changes in (payroll) employment status will typically take several quarters to accrue on a credit report.
-By this logic alone, the gradual changes in payroll employment status would appear quite unlikely to explain the initial increases in default in the first six quarters following a traffic stop.
+An important consideration here is dynamics: new defaults induced by changes in (payroll) employment status will typically take several quarters to accrue on a credit report, and by this logic alone, gradual changes in payroll employment status would appear quite unlikely to explain the initial increases in default.
+Another consideration is magnitudes.
+Based on the back-of-the-envelope calculation above, the longer-run effect on payroll employment implies a \$25 decline in monthly earnings.
+Abstracting from dynamics, this earnings change would predict a \$5 increase in collections debt based on the collections-earnings elasticity estimate in figure B-3.